valentina-buoro/outreachy-contributions/README.md

 - I featurised the model using the *Morgan Fingerprints in binary form* `eos4wt0` from Ersilia Hub ` Morgan fingerprints are a popular type molecular fingerprint used in cheminformatics.
 It represent the substructures within a molecule, capturing information about the connectivity and nature of atoms within a specified radius.
 The Ersilia model hub provides an implementation that provides a binary output, and I chose to use it because its output is suitable for the nature of model (XGBoost) that I plan on implementing.
 Although featurisation of my data would increase the size of the dataset, I confirmed that I had enough computational capacity to contain the featurised dataset.`
 - To reproduce the featurisation process, I wrote a script that featurises the original dataset and returns only the featurised dataset into the `/data` folder at the end of the process.
+- I proceeded to create the model using XGBoost classifier
+- After model creation, I trained my model with the featurised test dataset, then I proceeded to make predictions using the featurised validation dataset, and the featurised test dataset and carried out performance evaluation for all the three(3) datasets.
+- I proceeded to save my model for use in a web application.

 ## Model Selection
+The model of choice for this project is the XGBoost algorithm.
+The choice of this model depended on many factors.
+XGBoost works efficiently with large datasets, such as was used for this project

 ## Issues faced
 1) The featurised datasets could not be uploaded to github because of size constraints